wp-plugins/dotmailer-sign-up-widget/readme.txt

 Q. My site is hosted by WordPress.com.
 Will the plugin work for me?
 A. No. The plugin can only be uploaded to the installed version of WordPress (WordPress.org), not the hosted version (WordPress.com).

-Q. I’m receiving an error about the ‘SoapClient’ not being found.
+Q. I'm receiving an error about the 'SoapClient' not being found.
 How do I fix this?
 A. You will need to enable the SOAP extension in the php.ini file (your installed PHP configuration file).
 This is typically done by uncommenting the following line:

 extension=php_soap.dll